To find out more, including how to control cookies, see here:

-NRG Energy, Inc. (NYSE: NRG) and the San Francisco 49ers today announced a construction milestone – the completion of phase one of the solar installation at Levi’s® Stadium, the future home of the 49ers.
-This significant step will help Levi’s® Stadium to become the first stadium that is home to an NFL team to have sustainability and LEED certification standards incorporated into its design and architecture.
+NRG Energy, Inc. (NYSE: NRG) and the San Francisco 49ers completed a solar installation at Levi’s® Stadium for the 49ers.
+This significant step will help Levi’s® Stadium to become the first sustainable NFL stadium.
+So LEED certification standards incorporated into its design and architecture.

 In total, the solar arrays at Levi’s® Stadium should have a combined peak capacity of about 375 kW.
-The amount of solar energy generated annually is expected to be enough to offset the power consumed at the stadium during 49ers regular season home games.
+Consequently the amount of solar energy generated annually is expected to be enough to offset the power consumed.
+Yes folks, at the stadium during 49ers regular season home games.

-NRG will continue to explore other opportunities to help enhance the stadium’s sustainability efforts.
+Finally, NRG continues to explore other opportunities to help enhance the stadium’s sustainability efforts.

-Levi’s® Stadium is one of five NRG projects at venues that play home to NFL teams.
+In conclusion, Levi’s® Stadium is one of five NRG projects at venues that play home to NFL teams.
 Other NFL venues, including FedExField, Lincoln Financial Field, MetLife Stadium and Patriot Place have partnered with NRG to showcase renewable energy to their fans.
-NRG and these NFL teams have similar strategies: invest in a solid combination of proven strengths, flexibility and promising potential to form a balanced approach toward one sustainable goal.
+Finally, the NRG and these NFL teams have similar strategies.
+To invest in a solid combination of proven strengths, flexibility and promising potential.
+Potential to form a balanced approach toward one sustainable goal.

 Something new.
 Debuting for usage last season, theHNTBdesigned Levi’s Stadium, home of the San Francisco 49ers and is currently the newest NFL stadium.
 The first NFL building to receive LEED Gold certification for new construction, they have set the bar for everyone to come.